It doesn’t pay to be just nice – you also need intelligence

 Personality traits – such as agreeableness, conscientiousness, trust, and generosity – also affect behavior, but in smaller measure, and only initially.
 A new study by the Universities of Bristol, Minnesota, and Heidelberg considered some of these factors and investigated which factors prompt agreeable conduct.

-They devised a series of games to find out which factors lead to cooperative behavior when people interact in social and workplace situations.
-Based on the study, scientists concluded that a general public is durable if individuals are sufficiently keen to be reliable in their techniques and to anticipate the social results of their activities, including the outcomes for others prompt helpful conduct.
+Based on the study, scientists concluded that the general public is durable if individuals are sufficiently keen to be reliable in their techniques and to anticipate the social results of their activities, including the outcomes for others, prompting helpful conduct.

 Professor Eugenio Proto, from the Department of Economics at the University of Bristol, said: “We wanted to explore what factors make us effective social animals.
-In other words, what enables us to behave optimally in situations when cooperation is potentially beneficial not only to us but to our neighbors, people in the same country or who share the same planet.
+In other words, what enables us to behave optimally in situations when cooperation is potentially beneficial not only to us but to our neighbors, people in the same country, or who share the same planet.

 “People might naturally presume that people who are nice, conscientious and generous are automatically more cooperative.
 But, through our research, we find overwhelming support for the idea that intelligence is the primary condition for a socially cohesive, cooperative society.
 A good heart and good behavior have an effect too but it’s transitory and small.